Brian Fitzpatrick (American politician)

-Brian Kevin Fitzpatrick (born December 17, 1973) is an American politician, attorney, and former FBI agent who has served as a U.S. representative from Pennsylvania since 2017.
-His district, which was numbered the 8th district during his first term and the 1st district since 2019, includes all of Bucks County, a mostly suburban county north of Philadelphia, as well as a sliver of Montgomery County.
+Brian Kevin Fitzpatrick (born December 17, 1973) is an American politician, attorney, and former FBI agent serving in the U.S. House of Representatives since 2017.
+His district in Pennsylvania, which was numbered the 8th district during his first term and the 1st district since 2019, includes all of Bucks County, a mostly suburban county north of Philadelphia, as well as a sliver of Montgomery County.
+A Republican, Fitzpatrick was first elected to Congress in 2016.

-A moderate Republican similar to his brother Mike, Fitzpatrick was elected in 2016.
-After a court-mandated redistricting of Pennsylvania's congressional districts in 2018, Fitzpatrick has since been reelected to the redrawn 1st district.
 He won re-election to a fifth term in 2024.

-Fitzpatrick represents the wealthiest congressional district in the state of Pennsylvania.

 Early life and education

 Brian Kevin Fitzpatrick was born on December 17, 1973, in Philadelphia and was raised in nearby Levittown, Pennsylvania.
 Fitzpatrick graduated from Bishop Egan High School in Fairless Hills in 1992.
 He graduated from La Salle University in 1996 with a Bachelor of Science in business administration.
 In 2001, Fitzpatrick completed both a Master of Business Administration from Pennsylvania State University and a Juris Doctor from the Penn State Dickinson School of Law.